Raghav-B/poke.AI/README.md

     <img src="readme_src/mapping2.png" alt="Drawing out a map of the game world on the global scale while moving around randomly">
 </p>

-Eventually I'll go into more detail about how the algorithm works.
-For now, you can dive right into my hopefully adequately documented code!
+The [mapper.py](ai/mapper.py) script handles most of the mapping and localization process.

 ### Automated Movement in the Game World

-**NOTE: Will update this soon, I've changed the mapping algorithm to something called frontier based exploration.
-Here's a preview of the results!**

-<p align = "center">
-    <img src="readme_src/frontier_mapping_prototype.png" alt="Drawing out a map of the game world on the global scale while moving around randomly">
-</p>

 Now that we have a mapping algorithm, our AI will know exactly where to go! - which might be what you're thinking, but that's wrong.
 Currently the agent follows a pre-defined set of sequential instructions, [or can move around randomly](https://www.youtube.com/watch?v=PQ_kMoVHZYc).
 How do we teach the AI how to move around?

 After a bit of thinking, it dawned on me that there was no need to really use an AI for this part.
-We can simply create a policy for the agent to follow which aims to greedily move around the map, detecting new objects.
-I took a bit of inspiration from Reinforcement Learning for this portion - where our agent is instructed to move in a particular direction based on a greedy search policy, such that it always moves in directions with the highest density of high-value objects (gyms, NPCs) and away from regions that it has already explored.

-Currently developing this part, will update once I've come up with a concrete solution.
+This is yet another time when we take inspiration from the field of robotics, specially, something known as Frontier-Based Exploration.
+This algorithm introduces the concept of *frontiers*, which are points on the boundary of the explored and unexplored regions of an area that a robot/agent is present in.
+Approaching these frontiers will allow more of the region to be explored.
+The agent chooses a frontier based on the score assigned to it.
+In our case, a frontier's score is determined by the types of tiles around it.
+For example, a frontier next to a boundary will be given a negative score, while a frontier next to the part of a detected house or NPC will be given a higher score.

+<p align = "center">
+    <img src="readme_src/frontier_mapping_prototype.png" alt="Drawing out a map of the game world on the global scale while moving around randomly">
+</p>

+We run a simple Breadth First Search (BFS) on the unexplored region (shown by the black tiles) to find a frontier with the highest score.
+Next, we run another BFS from our agent's current global position to the frontier's position, getting a sequence of actions that will take us to the frontier.
+The agent will correct its path accordingly if it runs into a collision or detects any new objects blocking its initial path to the frontier.

+The [path_finder.py](ai/path_finder.py) script handles the exploration part of the AI.
+This is used in tandem with the aforementioned [mapper.py](ai/mapper.py).

 ### Learning to Battle Pokemon (And Win)

 So far you might feel like you've been cheated.
 Our AI didn't really *learn* how to play Pokemon - I'm just giving it a general idea about what to do.
 If you feel this way too then you should find this section a lot more interesting.
-This is where I plan to incorporate Deep Q-Learning to the Pokemon battle system to get our agent to learn what to do in a fight to get the highest winrate possible.
+This is where we plan to incorporate Deep Q-Learning to the Pokemon battle system to get our agent to learn what to do in a fight to get the highest winrate possible.
+I would suggest [reading up about Deep Q-Learning](https://www.intel.ai/demystifying-deep-reinforcement-learning/#gs.w14f96) to gain a better understanding of how it works.

+The reward function used is extremely simplistic,

+Admittedly, there isin't really a need to use a DQNN (Deep Q Neural Network) to figure out the strongest moves, instead we can just keep a total of the damage we've done with each move

 This will be done based on a custom reward function and repeated Pokemon battles to train our neural network.

-Again, seeing my time contraints and skill level, the battle system won't be fully explored, instead it will focus on training an agent to get as high a winrate as possible with a particular Pokemon with 4 fixed moves and the ability to heal.
+Again, seeing my time contraints and skill level, the battle system won't be fully explored, instead it will focus on training an agent to get as high a winrate as possible with a particular Pokemon with 4 fixed moves.
 Think of this as a proof of concept - given enough battles with a particular Pokemon, our agent can learn the strongest and most reliable moves.
-For the sake of simplicity, we won't be looking into Pokemon type differences for now, though this is a clear area of exploration going into the future.
+For the sake of simplicity, we won't be looking into Pokemon type differences for now, though this is a definite area of exploration going into the future.

+The [battle_ai.py](ai/battle_ai/battle_ai.py) script handles most of this training process.

 ### Further Mechanics